whiprandolph/bestseller/Part 0 - Introduction/Revolutionary Activities - This is Not a Theoretical Book.md

 This book includes dozens of Revolutionary Activities meant to help you cultivate these qualities.
 I urge you to complete the activities.
 Let them challenge you.
 And don't just do each activity once, but do them repeatedly so they become a way of life.
 I know from experience that the more you work these activities, the deeper they will take you on a beautiful path of deep meaning and connection.

 I believe that if you grew up in a healthy nation, many of these activities would be normal parts of your childhood training.
-But for people that didn't grow up this way, they'll train us to play a good part in the Deepest Revolution.
+But for people who didn't grow up this way, they'll train us to play a good part in the Deepest Revolution.